Introduction

 targets

-A list of strings specifying the material types to be etched in this patterning step.
+A list of identifiers specifying the material types to be etched in this patterning step.
 The material types need to have been defined as the type argument of one or more deposition or coating steps.

 The bla function